kyverno/website/content/en/docs/security/_index.md

 (Needs update)

-Kyverno container images are signed using Cosign.
-To verify the container image, download the organization public key (https://github.com/kyverno/kyverno/blob/main/cosign.pub) into a file named `cosign.pub` and then:
+Kyverno container images are signed using Cosign and the [keyless signing feature](https://github.com/sigstore/cosign/blob/main/KEYLESS.md).
+To verify the container image, follow the steps below.

 1. Install Cosign
 2. Configure the Kyverno signature repository: